 Individuals with thyroid disease should be monitored and their treatment managed by their primary care physician or an endocrinologist.
 The Eyesthetica oculoplastic surgeons can help by repairing the deformities caused by Graves’ disease or thyroid eye disease.

 We can perform eyelid surgery to correct the retraction.
-Or, through a procedure known as decompression, we can relieve some of the swelling that causes the eyes to protrude.
+Or, through a procedure known as decompression, we can relieve some of the swellings that cause the eyes to protrude.

 Contact Eyesthetica Today

 If you have been diagnosed with Graves’ disease, please request a consultation with the Eyesthetica team.
-With offices in Encino, Santa Monica, Pasadena, Los Angeles, Valencia and Torrance, we are sure you will find a location near you.
-Please call (213) 234-1000.
+With offices in Encino, Santa Monica, Pasadena, Los Angeles, Valencia, and Torrance, we are sure you will find a location near you.
+Please call (213) 451-6824.